Kidney Yin Deficiency TCM Pattern Connections

 Below you will find various relationships to the concept of and potential approaches for kidney yin deficiency.

-Kidney Yin Deficiency is one of many possible underlying factors from a TCM perspective for health issues, such as abnormal body temperature, acrocyanosis, addison's disease (adrenal insufficiency), aldosteronism (primary), ankylosing spondylitis, arrhythmia (palpitations), bedwetting, behcet's disease, bradykinesia, colon cancer, coma, constipation, deafness (hearing loss), dementia, depression, dermatitis, diabetes type ii, dysuria (painful urination), eczema, glaucoma, glomerulonephritis, hepato-cirrhosis, hypercortisolism, hyperlipidemia, hypertension (high blood pressure), hyperthyroidism, infertility, liver cancer - hepatocellular carcinoma (hcc), lung cancer, menopause (hot flashes), miscarriages, nephrotic syndrome, osteoporosis, pheochromocytoma, pyelonephritis, renal failure, spermatorrhea, stroke (cva), tinnitus, transient ischemic attack (tia), tremor, tuberculosis among others, often involving layered combinations of issues.
+Kidney Yin Deficiency is one of many possible underlying factors from a TCM perspective for health issues such as abnormal body temperature, acrocyanosis, addison's disease (adrenal insufficiency), aldosteronism (primary), ankylosing spondylitis, arrhythmia (palpitations), bedwetting, behcet's disease, bradykinesia, colon cancer, coma, constipation, deafness (hearing loss), dementia, depression, dermatitis, diabetes type ii, dysuria (painful urination), eczema, glaucoma, glomerulonephritis, hepato-cirrhosis, hypercortisolism, hyperlipidemia, hypertension (high blood pressure), hyperthyroidism, infertility, liver cancer - hepatocellular carcinoma (hcc), lung cancer, menopause (hot flashes), miscarriages, nephrotic syndrome, osteoporosis, pheochromocytoma, pyelonephritis, renal failure, spermatorrhea, stroke (cva), tinnitus, transient ischemic attack (tia), tremor, and/or tuberculosis.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, kidney yin deficiency is referenced in the following acupuncture protocol sections:

 Some acupuncture points are considered "empirically" related to a specific diagnostic patter or condition.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure: